avm99963/gomodules-zenithplanner/docs/project_plan/README.md

 *** note
-**Warning:** the following documentation contains the initial project plan, which has changed slightly.
-Please keep in mind that the project works slightly differently from this plan, specially in the technical part.
+**Warning:** the following documentation contains the initial project plan, which doesn't fully match the current implementation.
+Please keep this in mind, specially regarding the technical part.
 ***

 - [Glossary](./glossary.md)